-Scientists observing the Greenland ice sheet by helicopter have noted an increase in moulins — cylindrical, vertical shafts in the ice which take melt water from the surface and deposit it down in the bedrock.
-“These melt-water drains seem to allow the ice sheet to respond more rapidly than expected to temperature spikes at the beginning of the annual warm season,” Steffen said.
-“In recent years, the melting has begun earlier than usual.”
+Scientists observing the Greenland ice sheet by helicopter have noted an increase in moulins—cylindrical, vertical shafts in the ice that take melt water from the surface and deposit it down in the bedrock.
+"These melt-water drains seem to allow the ice sheet to respond more rapidly than expected to temperature spikes at the beginning of the annual warm season," Steffen says.
+"In recent years, the melting has begun earlier than usual."

 One reason this concerns climate scientists so much is that melting ice creates its own self-perpetuating loop, in which more open water leads to greater temperature increases.
-This effect is so pronounced that, at one location in the Arctic this year, sea surface temperatures rose to 5 degrees Celsius (9 degrees Farenheit) above the 100-year historical average — a level never before observed by scientists.
+This effect is so pronounced that, at one location in the Arctic this year, sea surface temperatures rose to five degrees Celsius (nine degrees Fahrenheit) above the 100-year historical average—a level never before observed by scientists.

 Steele notes that hard, white ice serves as a sort of sunscreen for the water below, reflecting the sunlight back into the atmosphere.
 Open water, on the other hand, absorbs the sun's rays.
 This can create a self-sustaining spiral, with less ice leading to warmer temperatures, which produce more melting and still less ice.

 It's a phenomenon human beings helped set off, but are probably unable to stop.